 Domains: A decision, process, or piece of equipment that is "owned" by this role.
 Just like you own your car, the person(s) in this role own any decisions based on what they have domain over.

-By clicking on the Meetings section, you will have the option to join or open a Tactical meeting or a Governance meeting, which are based on processes in Holacracy.
-While holaspirit provides a framework for these meetings to help you stay on track and get things done, you can use the meetings however works best for you, regardless of your organizational structure or processes.
+Meetings: You will have the option to join or open a Tactical meeting or a Governance meeting.
+Both are based on the practice of Holacracy.
+While holaSpirit provides a default process for these meetings, you can customize the meeting processes however works best for you.